carbon-language/carbon-lang/docs/project/evolution.md

 #### Discussion on blocking issues

-Discussion on these issues, especially contentious ones, should endeavor to focus on surfacing information and highlighting the nature of the tradeoff implied by the decisions available.
+Discussion on these issues, especially contentious ones, should endeavour to focus on surfacing information and highlighting the nature of the tradeoff implied by the decisions available.
 This is in contrast to focusing on advocacy or persuasion.
 The goal of the issues shouldn't be to persuade or convince the